D-DOT Route #53 + SMART Route #495

 merging the routes proved successful, officials from both agencies next planned to fully merge the two operations.
 However, there

 was a down side.
-Some off-peak suburban riders who used
+Many off-peak suburban

 Meanwhile, financial problems at SMART had been mounting,